andre-lima/Simple-React-Page-Router/README.md

 ## Instructions

-1. [Click here](https://github.com/andre-lima/Simple-React-Page-Router) to go to the github repository for the project to clone the project.
-2. Copy the `Pages.js` to your `src` folder.
+1. Copy the `Pages.js` to your `src` folder.
-3. Import your UI components there.
+2. Import your UI components there.
     *   example: `import AboutMe from './AboutMe.js';`
-4. Replace the components properties on the `items` variable
+3. Replace the components properties on the `items` variable
     *   example: `title:'About Me', component: AboutMe, page_id: 'about-me',`
-5. On your navigation, add an event that calls
+4. On your navigation, add an event that calls
     *   example: `pageRouting.navigateTo(itemId);` where `itemId` is the index of the page on the `items` variable.
-6. Now it gets messy...so it's better if you read the comments on the `App.js` file.
+5. Now it gets messy...so it's better if you read the comments on the `App.js` file.
-7. I guess that's all...
+6. I guess that's all...

 ----------------------------------------